-Perinatal depression, which is depression that develops during pregnancy or after childbirth, is one of the most common complications of pregnancy and the postpartum period.
+Counseling can help prevent perinatal depression in people at increased risk common complications of pregnancy and the postpartum period.
 Perinatal depression affects as many as 1 in 7 pregnant women and can result in negative short- and long-term consequences for both the mother and her baby, such as moms having difficulty bonding with their baby and babies getting fewer preventive health services.